trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 TypeScript has a built-in [tracing tool](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing) that can help you find the bottleneck in your types.
 It's not perfect, but it's the best tool available.

-It's ideal to test your library on a real-world sample app to simulate what your libary is doing for real developers.
-For tRPC, I created a basic [T3 app](https://create.t3.gg/) resembling what users work with in a real-world app.
+It's ideal to test your library on a real-world app to simulate what your libary is doing for real developers.
+For tRPC, I created a basic [T3 app](https://create.t3.gg/) resembling what many of our users work with.

 Here's the steps I followed to trace tRPC: